Abdul Hameed Nomani

-Abdul Hameed Nomani (born 12 December 1965), is an Indian Islamic scholar, journalist, author, and social commentator.
-He is known for his association with Jamiat Ulema-e-Hind (JUH) and his contributions to discussions on communal harmony, interfaith understanding, and contemporary socio-religious issues in India.
+Abdul Hameed Nomani (born 12 December 1965) is an Indian Islamic scholar, journalist, author, and social commentator.
+He served in various positions in Jamiat Ulema-e-Hind for nearly three decades before being appointed General Secretary of the All India Muslim Majlis-e-Mushawarat in 2017.

 Early life and education

 Abdul Hameed Nomani was born on 12 December 1965.
 He began his education at Madrasa Rahmania, Santhal Pargana (now in Jharkhand), followed by Madrasa Nāsir al-Uloom and Madrasa Shahi in Moradabad.
 In 1986, he graduated from Darul Uloom Deoband after completing Daur-e-Hadith (advanced Islamic studies) and receiving the qualification of Fazil.

 During his time as a student at Deoband, Nomani developed an interest in journalism, editing Al-Bayan, a student magazine representing Bihar, Odisha, and present-day Jharkhand, and contributing to various publications.

 Career

-Association with Jamiat Ulema-e-Hind

-Nomani was associated with Jamiat Ulema-e-Hind (JUH) for nearly three decades, serving in multiple roles, including spokesperson, media secretary, and Head of the Publication Department.
-He also served as the Secretary, Acting General Secretary, and later as Assistant General Secretary of Jamiat Ulema-e-Hind (M).
+Nomani was associated with Jamiat Ulema-e-Hind (JUH) for nearly three decades.
+During his tenure, he served as its spokesperson and media secretary, headed its Publication Department, and also served as secretary, acting general secretary, and assistant general secretary of Jamiat Ulema-e-Hind (M).

-In November 2008, Nomani participated in organizing a conference attended by over 6,000 Islamic scholars, clerics, and leaders, which issued a condemnation of terrorism and stated that Islam does not condone violence or extremism.
+In November 2008, he participated in organizing a conference attended by over 6,000 Islamic scholars, clerics, and leaders, which issued a condemnation of terrorism and stated that Islam does not condone violence or extremism.
 He commented, "Some people are involved in terrorist activities in the name of Islam, and some are defaming Islam by their involvement in such activities".

-In 2017, he was transferred from JUH's Media Department to the Muslim Secretariat, a change that led to his resignation.